AllarVi/ml-course/Homework 1/documentation.md

 ![Result with own implementation using Euclidean distance](imgs/k_means_own_eucl.png)
 \

 Result with own implementation using Euclidean distance.
 Here green marks represent final position of centroids.
+Centroids have almost successfully converged into 5 clusters in 10 iterations.
+Still, the 1th and 4th clusters shouldn't ideally count some of the points of 2th cluster as their points, but this is a specific of k-means algorithm, since it uses the mean of the cluster to set it's cluster range and can't explicitly distinguish "border points".
 Execution time is 0.514800 seconds.

 ![Result with Matlab implementation](imgs/k_means_matlab_eucl.png)
 \

 Result with Matlab's implementation.
 Matlab's implementation produces identical result.
+The only difference is in the execution time.
+Own implementation could be improved by identifying the convergence of the algorithm faster, since the convergence actually happens in less than 10 iterations.
+10 iterations was chosen randomly and with the goal to definitely make the algorithm converge.
 Execution time is 0.019262 seconds.

 ![Result with own implementation using Cosine distance](imgs/k_means_own_cos.png)
 \

 Result with own implementation using Cosine distance.
 Euclidean distance seems to best fit the k-means in general, but here Cosine distance is used for comparison.
+I think this is a result of the fact that k-means works by measuring distance from a dataset point to a centroid and the distance is different with Cosine distance.

 \pagebreak